12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 -

-The child must be determined to be a child that meets the special needs criteria (outlined in steps 4A and 4B) by the SSAU prior to the finalization of the adoption.
+The child must be determined to be a child that meets the special needs criteria (outlined in steps 4) by the SSAU prior to the finalization of the adoption.

 -